Gone Girl (film): Plot

 When Amy's campground neighbors rob her, she calls Desi for help, convincing him that she fled Nick's abuse.
-Desi agrees to hide her in his lake house.
-Nick agrees to appear on a popular talk show to reveal his affair before the media can expose it, thus taking control of the narrative.
-However, Andie reveals their affair at a press conference right before his show is set to air.
-Despite this, Nick reaffirms his desire to go through with the interview and does so, affirming his innocence and apologizing for his shortcomings as a spouse.
-He does this to lure Amy out of hiding, knowing that she will be watching.
+Desi agrees to hide her in his lakehouse.
+Bolt convinces Nick to reveal his affair on a popular talk show, thus seizing the narrative initiative from the media.
+Andie reveals the affair at a press conference shortly before the show, but Nick insists on conducting the interview.
+He affirms his innocence and feigns regret for his shortcomings as a spouse, knowing that Amy will be watching.